 If money flows into the country with a relatively high real interest rate, it can cause an increase in demand for that country’s currency.
 That increased demand can cause that country’s currency to appreciate.

 In a fixed exchange rate system, countries will intervene in the foreign exchange market to maintain the value of their currencies relative to another currency.

-Countries that are heavily reliant on trade with one country may fix their currency to its trade partner's currency because there is less ambiguity in the value of exports and imports, which helps facilitate trade.
-If a country fixes its currency to another currency, it is also known as a "currency peg."
+Countries that are heavily reliant on trade fix their currencies because there is less ambiguity in the value of exports and imports, which helps facilitate trade.
+If a country fixes its currency to another currency, it is also known as a currency peg.